anair-it/flyway-versioning/README.md

 	* This will find unversioned sql scripts and version them with a "V" followed by timestamp
 	* 1\_config\_table\_create.sql  --> V20140820132356560\_\_1\_config\_table\_create.sql

+_Note_: org.anair.flyway.VersionFlywayScript does the versioning.
+Checkout the class and comments.

->  If you are in a distributed development environment, ask your team members to follow the above instructions to avoid version conflicts.
+>  * If you are in a distributed development environment, ask your team members to follow the above instructions to avoid version conflicts.
 This process will reduce conflicts, but is still not guaranteed to fix it 100%.
->  If you are running "flyway:migrate" through Chef/Ansible/Jenkins, make sure "mvn compile test flyway:migrate" is executed.
+>  * If you are running "flyway:migrate" through Chef/Ansible/Jenkins, make sure "mvn compile test flyway:migrate" is executed.
 The test will ensure you have versioned scripts.
->  Running flyway scripts in "outOfOrder" works well for distributed teams.
+>  * Running flyway scripts in "outOfOrder" works well for distributed teams.

 Running Flyway scripts
 ----------------------